 Using caching plugins (or server-side caching), compressing data with gzip or Brotli, removing unnecessary plugins, switching to HTTPS and switching to a faster are popular steps to improve the load time of your WordPress website.
 Brotli, removing unnecessary plugins, switching to HTTPS and switching to a faster hostare popular steps to improve the load time of your WordPress website.
 Especially for WooCommerce shops that need many product images, other steps are often taken first to improve the loading time.

 One important step that's often overlooked in loading time optimization is image optimization.
 What many people don't know is that as soon as you upload an image to your media library, WordPress automatically creates three additional formats: a large (post image), a medium and a small format (thumbnail).

-So when you think you're just uploading one image, in reality four new files are actually being created - including meta information the server has to process.
+So when you think you've uploaded just one image, it's actually four new files, including meta information, that the server has to process.
 There are even themes that automatically generate 10 or more image sizes.

 Resizing images is only the first step